Afghan Civil War (1992–1996)

 The 1992–1996 Afghan Civil War, also known as the Second Afghan Civil War, took place between 28 April 1992 — the date a new interim Afghan government was supposed to replace the Republic of Afghanistan of President Mohammad Najibullah—and the Taliban's occupation of Kabul establishing the Islamic Emirate of Afghanistan on 27 September 1996.

-The war immediately followed the 1989–1992 civil war with the mujahideen victory and dissolution of the Republic of Afghanistan in April 1992.
-The Hezb-e Islami Gulbuddin, led by Gulbuddin Hekmatyar and supported by Pakistan's Inter-Services Intelligence (ISI), refused to form a coalition government and tried to seize Kabul with the help of Khalqists.
+The war immediately followed the 1989–1992 civil war with the Mujahideen victory and dissolution of the Republic of Afghanistan in April 1992.
+Hezb-e Islami Gulbuddin, led by Gulbuddin Hekmatyar and supported by Pakistan's Inter-Services Intelligence (ISI), refused to form a coalition government and tried to seize Kabul with the help of Khalqists.
 On 25 April 1992 fighting broke out between three, and later five or six, mujahideen armies.
 Alliances between the combatants were transitory throughout the war.

-The Taliban, a new militia formed with support from Pakistan and ISI, became dominant in 1995–96.
+The Taliban, a new militia created and supported by Pakistan and ISI, became dominant in 1995–96.
 It captured Kandahar in late-1994, Herat in 1995, Jalalabad in early-September 1996, and Kabul by late-September 1996.
 The Taliban fought the newly-formed Northern Alliance in the subsequent 1996–2001 civil war.

 Kabul's population fell from 2,000,000 to 500,000 during the 1992–1996 war; 500,000 fled during the first four months.

-The Afghan Civil War of 1992–1996 was a period of intense conflict and suffering for the people of Afghanistan.
+The war was a period of intense conflict and suffering for the people of Afghanistan.
 The collapse of the Soviet-backed government, ethnic and religious divisions, and external involvement all contributed to the conflict.
 The legacy of this period of Afghan history continues to shape the country's politics and society today.

 Background

-The Republic of Afghanistan quickly collapsed in 1992 after the Russian Federation halted its support to it.
-On 16 April 1992 Afghan President Mohammad Najibullah stepped down and the People's Democratic Party of Afghanistan was dissolved.

-Several mujahideen parties started negotiations to form a national coalition government.
-But one group, the Hezb-e Islami Gulbuddin led by Gulbuddin Hekmatyar, presumably supported and directed by Pakistan's Inter-Services Intelligence (ISI), did not join the negotiations and announced to conquer Kabul alone.
-Hekmatyar moved his troops to Kabul, and was allowed into the town soon after 17 April.
-The other mujahideen groups also entered Kabul, on 24 April, to prevent Hekmatyar from taking over the city and the country.
-This ignited a civil war between five or six rival armies, most of them backed by foreign states.
-Several Mujahideen groups proclaimed the establishment of the Islamic State of Afghanistan on 28 April 1992 with Sibghatullah Mojaddedi as acting president, but this never attained real authority over Afghanistan.

-Outline of civil war (1992–96)
+In 1978, Afghanistan's government was dissolved and replaced by a socialist one, the Democratic Republic of Afghanistan, which was backed by the socialist Soviet Union.
+In the Soviet–Afghan War (1979–1989), the mostly non-Muslim Soviets invaded Muslim-majority Afghanistan to protect the government.
+A multi-ethnic group of Afghan Muslims formed the Afghan mujahideen, and fought the Soviets as jihadists; those who engage in jihad, struggle in the name of Islam, are called mujahideen.